Damien Hirst: Negative

 Hirst's 2012 retrospective at the Tate Gallery, while setting records for attendance, also received many complaints.
 "Members of the public wrote to the state-funded gallery accusing it of wasting taxpayers' money by showcasing art that was 'repetitive', 'meaningless' and 'almost universally awful'."

 Hirst's work has also been a frequent subject of criticism in the tabloid press.
 A Daily Mail headline read: "For 1,000 years art has been one of our great civilising forces.
 Today, pickled sheep and soiled beds threaten to make barbarians of us all."
 Norman Tebbit, commenting on the Sensation exhibition, wrote "Have they gone stark raving mad?
 The works of the 'artist' are lumps of dead animals.
 There are thousands of young artists who didn't get a look in, presumably because their work was too attractive to sane people.
 Modern art experts never learn."

+Backdating claims

+In March 2024, The Guardian reported that four of Hirst's formaldehyde animal works, which were dated to the 1990s by Hirst's company Science Ltd., were actually made in 2017.
+The four works in question were made by preserving in formaldehyde a dove, two sharks, and two calves.
+In response, Science Ltd. claimed that the dates the artist had assigned to these works did not represent the dates they were made, but rather the dates they were conceived.

+In May 2024, The Guardian revealed that at least 1,000 paintings of colorful dots on A4 paper, which were part of an art project called The Currency, that Hirst had repeatedly claimed were "made in 2016" and that had the year '2016' inscribed on them along with Hirst's signature were in fact created several years later than claimed.
+In response, lawyers for Hirst and Science Ltd. did not dispute that at least 1,000 of the paintings dated from 2016 were created years later, but argued that it was Hirst's "usual practice" to date works from a conceptual art project with the date of the project's conception.